DMG614/takehome-assessment-Diogo/docs/challenges_faced.md

 ## Data Acquisition Strategy

-There was an early decision to make: download data via APIs/bulk files versus committing pre-downloaded CSV files to the repository.
+There was an early decision to make: download data via APIs/bulk files or committing pre-downloaded CSV files to the repository.

 Committing pre-downloaded CSV files would make the pipeline simpler and faster to run.
 Anyone could clone the repo and immediately run the processing scripts without needing API keys or internet access.
 The data files would be version-controlled alongside the code.